roys/ctf-writeups/rsxc-2021/README.md

 ```

 #### Alternative 2 - Directory traversal attack  🐱‍💻
-I accidently served the wrong file once and to my surprise I saw the server had another - seemingly not intentional - security vulnerability; a [directory traversal attack](https://en.wikipedia.org/wiki/Directory_traversal_attack).
+I accidentally served the wrong file once and to my surprise I saw the server had another - seemingly not intentional - security vulnerability; a [directory traversal attack](https://en.wikipedia.org/wiki/Directory_traversal_attack).
 When I remotely served the wrong file it showed the contents of that file and a PHP error message.

 It turned out that the PHP script use the infamous [`file_get_contents`](https://www.php.net/manual/en/function.file-get-contents.php) which loads remote as well as local files into a string, and which has been a source of countless security issues.
 When I changed it to a local file like `index.php` it showed the contents of that.
 Even without breaking [the rules](https://rsxc.no/rules.php) one then could use `{"kid": "portal.php"}` to get flag: